-Step Role Description Opportunity for Public Input 1 Oregon Safe Routes to School Advisory Committee (SRAC) Criteria selection for project prioritization: The SRAC meets to determine the focus area and priorities for the current round of funding.
-SRAC meetings have an opportunity for public comment.
-2 Oregon Bicycle and Pedestrian Advisory Committee (OBPAC) and Oregon Transportation Safety Committee (OTSC) Criteria review: OBPAC and OTSC may be consulted on focus areas and priority criteria prior to each selection cycle.
-OBPAC and OTSC meetings have an opportunity for public comment
+Step Role Description Opportunity for Public Input 1 Oregon Safe Routes to School Criteria selection for project SRAC meetings have an Advisory Committee (SRAC) prioritization: The SRAC meets to opportunity for public determine the focus area and priorities comment. for the current round of funding.
+2 Oregon Bicycle and Criteria review: OBPAC and OTSC may OBPAC and OTSC meetings Pedestrian Advisory be consulted on focus areas and have an opportunity for Committee (OBPAC) and priority criteria prior to each selection public comment Oregon Transportation Safety cycle.
+Committee (OTSC)